Next Chapter

 • Poka-yoke (error-proofing)

-• Total productive maintenance (improves integrity and quality of manufacturing process)
+• Total productive maintenance (improves the integrity and quality of manufacturing process)

 • Rank order clustering (production flow analysis)